AndreyTeets/FileServer/README.md

     mkdir fs_data/downloads
     mkdir fs_data/uploads
     ```
-    On linux setup permissions if necessary.
+    On linux set up permissions if necessary.

 + ###### 5.
 Create/prepare the settings file.
     Template settings file can be found here [FileServer/appsettings.template.json](FileServer/appsettings.template.json).
 At a bare minimum the `signing key` and `login key` have to be changed, as they are empty in the template and the server will refuse to start with invalid settings.